gtathelegend/access-management-portal/README.md

 ### Backend on AWS Elastic Beanstalk

-Deploy the Express API to AWS Elastic Beanstalk and set the required environment variables.
+Deploy the Express API to AWS Elastic Beanstalk behind the Application Load Balancer and set the required environment variables.

 Recommended runtime settings: